kevinYCKim33/hipcamp/README.md

 A small React app styled with Sass that displays--on click--available and unavailable features at a hypothetical campground.

-Most of the code that you would be interested in will be found inside the `src/components` and `src/containers`.
+Most of the code that you would be interested in will be found inside the `src/components` and `src/containers` and `src/library/camp_features.js`.

 ## Demo